zfrakes/-Budget-Tracker-/README.md

 ## Launch

-run node server.js in terminal and run localhost:3000 in your browser
+Once cloning the repo onto your computer run node server.js in your terminal

 or view